PascalBod/embedded-systems-for-ML/practice-sessions/04-Adc/README.md

 ### Step 2

 Start a new conversion every second, and display resulting voltage.
-Use a sleep timer, as in exercise 03, to wait between two successive conversions.
+Use a sleep timer, as in practice session 03, to wait between two successive conversions.

 Note: the ADC block provides a timer, which can be used to trigger repeated conversions, without intervention from the CPU, i.e. without having to add control code.
 But maximum timer period is shorter than what we need.
 Consequently, we can't use this timer.